What Conditions are Screened For in Illinois?

 How is Newborn Screening Paid for in Illinois?

-The NBS Fee is $88.00 per child.
+The NBS Fee is $118.00 per child.
 In addition to testing, the fee covers administration, follow-up services, and treatment.
 The Illinois Department of Public Health bills birthing hospitals or other entities that submit a sample for newborn screening, and does not bill private insurance or Medicaid directly.
 The hospital or submitter must then collect payment from the parent or responsible party.
 No mandates exist requiring separate coverage for newborn screening by private insurance or state-funded entitlement programs; this fee is usually included as part of the bundled reimbursement related to a birth.
 In cases of non-hospital, “home births”, the state newborn screening program does bill parents directly, which is usually paid out of pocket.
-In 2012, the cost may increase to cover new conditions screened for at that time.

 Policies and Resources